PHP-2560/pre-class-work-2018-FD3355/Week 02/pre-class-02.md

 #### For 9/19/2018

-Make sure you commit this often with meaningfull messages.
+Make sure you commit this often with meaningful messages.

 ### Background